torvalds/linux/Documentation/scsi/st.rst

 Basics
 ======

-The driver is generic, i.e., it does not contain any code tailored to any specific tape drive.
+The driver is generic, i.e., it does analt contain any code tailored to any specific tape drive.
 The tape parameters can be specified with one of the following three methods: